-Trek the Everest region and see the monastery of Tengboche as well as amazing views of Everest, Lhotse, AmaDablam, Nuptse, and more.
+Trek the Everest region and see the monastery of Tengboche, as well as incredible views of Everest, Lhotse, AmaDablam, Nuptse, and more.
 Walk in the footsteps of some famous Sherpas.

 Lukla to Namche Bazaar trek

-The Namche Bazaar trek is the perfect option for trekkers who do not have the time to trek to the Everest base camp but still want to appreciate some of the beautiful elements of Khumbu and experience some of the unique cultures deep within the Himalayas.
+The Namche Bazaar trek is the perfect option for trekkers who do not have the time to walk to the Everest base camp but still appreciate some of Khumbu’s beautiful elements and experience one of the unique cultures deep within the Himalayas.

-You spend an extra day in Namche, before walking up to Khumjung village where the infamous “Yeti Scalp” is kept in a Monastery and Kunde village for spectacular views of the Himalayas including Everest.
+You spend an extra day in Namche before walking up to Khumjung village.
+The infamous “Yeti Scalp” is kept in a Monastery and Kunde village for spectacular views Himalayas, including Everest.

-The instant Everest Trek to Namche combines a flight to Lukla airport and then a couple of days of the walk to Namche and Tengboche to view Mount Everest is all you need to see Mt.
+The instant Everest Trek to Namche combines a flight to Lukla airport and then a couple of days of the walk to Namche, and to view Mount Everest is all you need to see Mt.
 Everest in a rush.

-Note – Flight to Lukla and back can be delayed or canceled due to poor visibility.
-We ask you to have a buffer days of few days in case your flight to Lukla is affected.
+Note – Flight to Lukla and back can be delayed or cancelled due to poor visibility.
+We ask you to have buffer days of a few days in case your flight to Lukla is affected.

-Day 08: Depending on flight times this morning is free for further exploration or shopping.
+This morning is free for further exploration or shopping depending on flight times.
 International departure.

 - Hotel/lodges on twin sharing basis